andrew-reid-cra/test-code/docs/README_DETAILED.md

 - HTTP bodies can be chunk- and gzip-decoded; binary payloads fall back to a hex dump.
 TN3270 output is always hex with ASCII gutters.

 ## Legacy Compatibility
-- LegacySegmentPersistenceAdapter still produces the historical segment files for environments that consume the legacy format, but the new pipeline relies entirely on the SegmentBinIO implementation.
+- Legacy segment sinks have been removed; consumers should rely on SegmentBinIO outputs and downstream adapters.

 ## Extending RADAR
 1. Implement a ProtocolModule that knows how to recognise and reconstruct your protocol.